The Twin Updated

 There are other similarities between The Real Feminem and The Twin.
 For the release of the track, it was first aired on the web (maybe at the demand of the artist) and released strictly on a very-limited vinyl-only release.
 So, forget the commercial desires here.
 No appearance of the Boy George name anywhere.
 Also, using a pseudonym as the artist name (although we had seen that in some events (Jesus Loves You, Shallow or Dubversive)

 Lyrically also, it was a reaction to a very popular rapper at that time, Eminem.
 His comments and songs against homosexuals shocked many persons including George O'Dowd.
-So – in a twisting way – the artist replied to the rapper by some anti-homophobic messages and in reaction to the anti-gays, lyrics that were not just pro-gays but sometimes very-gay, in an sometimes agressive way.
+So – in a twisting way – the artist replied to the rapper by some anti-homophobic messages and in reaction to the anti-gays, lyrics that were not just pro-gays but sometimes very-gay, in an sometimes aggressive way.
 That parody was not as original as The Twin proper recordings, but it was a kind of preface.

 Another track that could be associated to Pre-Twin is Radio One.
-Realising that his singing-career was blocked in the UK by a boycott by the principal radio of the country, George made a statement-song against the radio channel, proclaiming that someone should burn the building.
-In that song revealing things that should not be said (another Twin move), a desire for provocation could be percieved.
+Realizing that his singing-career was blocked in the UK by a boycott by the principal radio of the country, George made a statement-song against the radio channel, proclaiming that someone should burn the building.
+In that song revealing things that should not be said (another Twin move), a desire for provocation could be perceived.
 Another « Twin » sign : that track was put on the web and George did announce that an electro remix will be coming very soon (of course, one of the many many shelved and unreleased ideas of The Twin).
 That track was also released in September 2002 with another pseudonym, The Hampstead Bowie Clone, inspired by bad-mouthed critics to himself.
-An humoric touch that was found in some Twin-related things.
+An humoring touch that was found in some Twin-related things.

 So, doing that track, George knew his situation commercially.
 Knowing that, he was now free to do what he wanted, no major media would play him anyway.
 So, the way for The Twin was clearer… Also, we knew that George was a little more in electronic music than just the dancing music he was playing in his DJ sets...
 Not just dance-oriented like unreleased tracks at that time that were some collaborations, like You're Not The One with Kinky Roland, When The User Becomes The Loser, with T-Total, Poverty with Hi-Gate ,Who Am I Today, with Eric Morrillo or an unknown track with a band called Sounds From The Ground.

 Another way to know that George was into electronic music, especially in electro-clash, an exploding genre in 2001-2002, was his weekly columns in the Daily Express.
 In some articles, he was showing the great sides of that emergent scene, including the clubs related to it (and we know how much the Nag Nag Nag venue did influence The Twin).
 Also, George did mention his admiration for such new artists like the group Fischerspooner and especially a girl who called herself Peaches, making addicted-electro mixed with punk attitude and nasty lyrics.
-If you dig a little that canadian singer, you will find that in many aspects, The Twin is a masculine version of Peaches.
+If you dig a little that Canadian singer, you will find that in many aspects, The Twin is a masculine version of Peaches.

 We also knew that there was recording sessions with George and Adam Sky (also known as Adamski).
 George said that one of the session went well and : « sounds like Bowie meets Al Green.
-How's that for a hybrid.» Only God (or G.O'D. !) knows how much tracks were produced in that session and in the entire Twin era, but the only track issued from that period, Don't Go Dragging Me Down, which was issed on a Nag Nag Nag promo cd, and performed with Adam Sky on October 9, 2002.
+How's that for a hybrid.» Only God (or G.O'D. !) knows how much tracks were produced in that session and in the entire Twin era, but the only track issued from that period, Don't Go Dragging Me Down, which was issued on a Nag Nag Nag promo cd, and performed with Adam Sky on October 9, 2002.
 Many fans had the chance to hear it first when George gave the track as a Christmas gift to the fans via the 100 % Boy site, which was probably the most popular George site at the time.
-One of George's first public comments about The Twin were found on the trustthedj.com site, where George was more involved in 2002.
+One of George's first public comments about The Twin were found on the trustthedj. com site, where George was more involved in 2002.
 Here are the integral comments while presenting excerpts of Here Come The Girls and Electro Hetero (original versions)

-: « Last week I played at Nag under my Twin guide, with two members of my favourite girl group C33X [Oscar Wilde's prison number].
+: « Last week I played at Nag under my Twin guide, with two members of my favorite girl group C33X [Oscar Wilde's prison number].
 Becca played guitar and Cheska doubled up as my Kiki Dee on acid.
 The track 'Here Come The Girls' [below] is sung partly in German and was put together by my chum Kinky Rowland, under his guide of 'The Replicant'.

 'The Twin' is part me and part Leigh Bowery and will be more performance art in it's aspirations.
 This new guise allows me the freedom to hide behind copious quantities of make-up and to say stuff that wouldn't fit into my solo work or Culture Club get-togethers. and I am working on a handful of tracks to make up the first Twin EP, to be released soon.
 Other tracks recorded are 'Electro Hetero' , 'Nothing', and 'Bad At Maths'.
 With love, The Twin x x x »